Rule of Thirds: The Definitive Guide & Examples

 The rule of thirds is a design technique where designers divide a layout into nine equal parts through two equally spaced horizontal lines and two equally spaced vertical lines.
-This technique ensures key elements—such as images, text or calls to action—appear along these lines or at their intersections to enhance user engagement and create a balanced, visually appealing interface.
+This technique makes sures key elements—like images, text or calls to action—appear along these lines or at their intersections, and so boost user engagement and make a balanced, visually appealing interface.

-The rule of thirds has deep roots in the theory of proportions, which emphasizes the relationship between individual components (micro) and the overall structure (macro) in design.
-The rule of thirds comes from Painter and Engraver, John Thomas Smith's 1797 insights in Remarks on Rural Scenery.
-This principle has evolved to become a cornerstone of design alongside the golden ratio and the rule of proportions.
+The rule of thirds has deep roots in the theory of proportions.
+That theory emphasizes the relationship between individual components—micro—and the overall structure—macro—in design.
+The rule of thirds comes from Painter and Engraver, John Thomas Smith's 1797 insights in Remarks on Rural Scenery, and it’s evolved to become a cornerstone of design alongside the golden ratio and the rule of proportions.

-Designers, photographers and others who work in the visual arts have leveraged the rule of thirds design principle in captivating and effective works, to create a sense of harmony, intrigue and more.
-These compositions feature strategically placed elements along the grid lines or their intersections—or the “sweet spots”—to create visual interest and balance.
-For example, the rule of thirds in graphic design is a staple technique of visual communication.
-It can access viewers in a storytelling manner or arouse their interest in other compelling ways.
+Designers, photographers and others who work in the visual arts have applied the rule of thirds design principle in works that are both captivating and effective—to create a sense of harmony, intrigue and more.
+These compositions feature strategically placed elements along the grid lines or their intersections—or the “sweet spots”—to whet visual interest and create balance.
+For example, the rule of thirds in graphic design is a staple technique of visual communication, one that can access viewers in a storytelling manner—or arouse their interest in other compelling ways.

 Unsurprisingly, the rule of thirds is an essential visual design technique that features greatly in UX (user experience) design.
 Designers particularly value it as a way to help optimize the user experience in digital products such as web pages.
 When designers work on user interfaces (UIs), they use the rule of thirds to guide the eyes of their target audience naturally to the most crucial parts of a site or mobile app.
 They can therefore improve usability and aesthetic appeal as they help users establish a sense of order, intrigue and trust in their design works.